ramtiwari96/Supply-Chain-Issue--Challenge-in-FMCG-Domain/README.md

 </p>

 ## Dashboard Overview:
-- The dashboard displays key metrics provided by GDS from an FMCG company's supply chain team.
 - Major key metrics tracked include OT%, IF%, OTIF%, LIFR (Line Fill Rate), and VOFR (Volume Fill Rate).
 - DAX formulas are used for these metrics.
 - The dashboard shows the percentage of all these metrics.